ninabarzh/orchard/README.md

 * Terraforming threat modelling: bottom-up and top-down trailblazing with intent to create human-readable threat modelling examples.
 * Snapping us some dark matter: Puzzle pieces (attack trees) to jump start exploitation.
 The pieces may not belong in a specific context or for a particular puzzle.
 If so, we make new pieces and add those.
-* Milliways menu of vulnerabilities: To be read before dessert.
+* Milliways menu of vulnerabilities: Often cooked recipes, to be read before dessert.
 * Munching galaxies: Just a few notes on possible mitigations.
+* Gnab Gib specialty: Notes on pentesting/red teaming/colourful teaming
 * Creating shelf space: Reuseful scripts and cheatsheets.
 * The wiki contains [some generalised background/contextual notes](https://github.com/tymyrddin/orchard/wiki/).